Dr. Shelley Baranowski, Professor Emeritus

-I received my PhD in Religion from Princeton University in 1980 in the History of Christianity, although for most of my career I have taught in history departments.
-In addition to parttime positions from 1980 to 1985, I taught at Kenyon College from 1985 to 1989.
-From 1989 to my retirement in May 2013, I taught modern European and German history at the University of Akron.
+Dr. Baranowski received her Ph.D. in Religion from Princeton University in 1980 in the History of Christianity, although for most of her career, she taught in history departments.
+In addition to part-time positions from 1980 to 1985, she taught at Kenyon College from 1985 to 1989.
+From 1989 to her retirement in May 2013, she taught modern European and German history at the University of Akron.

-In addition to having served on the advisory editorial board of H-German, I have co-edited H-Travel with Bertram Gordon since May 2003.
+In addition to having served on the advisory editorial board of H-German, she has co-edited H-Travel with Bertram Gordon since May 2003.

 - Nazi Empire: German Imperialism and Colonialism from Bismarck to Hitler (Cambridge: Cambridge Unviersity Press, 2011).

 - Strength through Joy: Consumerism and Mass Tourism in the third Reich (Cambridge: Cambridge University Press, 2004).

 - The Sanctity of Rural Life: Nobility, Protestantism, and Nazism in Weimar Germany (New York: Oxford University Press, 1995).